arpo/mKit/memory-bank/activeContext.md

-# Active Context: mKit (2025-04-02 1:55 PM)
+# Active Context: mKit (2025-04-02 2:09 PM)

 ## Current Focus

--   Continue building out application features using the established patterns and Mantine UI library.
--   Implement state management for dropped files in `DropArea` (e.g., clearing, uploading).
+-   Implement client-side polling in `DropArea/Script.ts` or `Home.tsx` to check Replicate prediction status using the prediction ID.
+-   Display the final split audio results from Replicate on the frontend.
+-   Refine error handling and UI feedback for the audio splitting process.

 ## Recent Changes